DetectiveSky/CompPhysSimulators/README.md

 The program can be compiled and run using any Python 3 interpreter.
 The Numpy package is required.

-# ----- Computational Physics Simulators: A5 -----
+# Computational Physics Simulators: A5
-Last updated: February 7, 2024

 This program was created to simulate a pendulum - much like A4, also in this portfolio - except this program uses a much more accurate method, the Verlet algorithm.